banhaclong20/subscription-modal-react/README.md

 `npm start` for using webpack dev server.

-`npm build` for deploying app into Firebase.
+`npm build` for deploying app into PROD.